SAP-samples/cap-service-integration-codejam/exercises/12-extend-fiori-ui-with-annotations/README.md

 ## Re-examine the incident to see the customer reference

-👉 At this point, after the CAP server restarts after your changes to `srv/mashup.cds`, re-examine the object page for the "Broomstick doesn't fly" incident (you can re-navigate there or just hit refresh in the browser).
+👉 At this point, after the CAP server restarts, following your changes to `srv/mashup.cds`, re-examine the object page for the "Broomstick doesn't fly" incident (you can re-navigate there or just hit refresh in the browser, if an automatic refresh hasn't taken place).

-You should now see the new field in the "General Information" field group:
+You should now see the new "Customer" field in the "General Information" field group:

 ![object page for "Broomstick doesn't fly" incident with customer reference](assets/general-information-field-group-with-customer.png)